Website and Resources Links

 Synapse (formerly the Brain Injury Association of Queensland) is a peak disability organisation which promotes brain injury awareness and coordinates a range of services in Queensland.
 Now located in West End, Synapse has a library you can access all over the state and regular newsletters.
 They also have a large number of fact sheets on various ABI topics that can be accessed online.
 For further information, please phone (07) 3137 7400 in Brisbane or free call 1800 67 3074 if you are outside Brisbane.

-ABI Staff Training Information is a website developed by Paul Bullen, Management Alternatives Pty Ltd in close collaboration with the Brain Injury Rehabilitation Directorate, Agency for Clinical Innovation, NSW Health; the NSW Department of Community Services: Ageing Disability and Home Care; the Liverpool Hospital Brain Injury Rehabilitation Unit; the Acquired Brain Injury Services NSW Inc (previously Wareemba Community Living); and the Brain Injury Association of NSW.
-The site has been funded by the NSW Department of Family and Community Services : Ageing Disability and Home Care.
+Working with ABI (Acquired Brain Injury) Self Training Website and Working with People with Traumatic Brain Injury are websites developed by Paul Bullen, Management Alternatives Pty Ltd initially in close collaboration with the Brain Injury Rehabilitation Directorate, Agency for Clinical Innovation, NSW Health; the NSW Department of Community Services: Ageing Disability and Home Care; the Liverpool Hospital Brain Injury Rehabilitation Unit; the Acquired Brain Injury Services NSW Inc (previously Wareemba Community Living); and Synapse (formerly the Brain Injury Association of NSW ).
+The site was been funded by the NSW Department of Family and Community Services : Ageing Disability and Home Care.
 The Brain Injury Rehabilitation Directorate, a clinical network of the NSW Agency for Clinical Innovation provided project management.
-This site is for helping people to learn about working with people with Acquired Brain Injury (ABI) and it contains 2 self study modules.
+These two websites provide self learning modules for helping support workers and other working with people with Acquired Brain Injury (ABI) and Traumatic Brain Injury (TBI) improve their skills.

 Liverpool Brain Injury Rehabilitation Unit - Sydney Based Brain Injury Rehabilitation Program for adults.
 Has a good range of fact sheets on the website.